Search Menu

 Chronic inflammation can cause severe diseases such as arthritis, diabetes, heart disease, some types of cancer, and canine dementia.
 Bone broth contains amino acids, including glycine and arginine, which have anti-inflammatory properties.
 Adding bone broth to your dog’s diet can help lower inflammation and prevent these chronic diseases.

 If your dog has an upset stomach or diarrhea, he may become dehydrated.
 Bone broth is a flavorful liquid that can hydrate and nourish him.
-Senior dogs sometimes lose interest in eating, and bone broth-enhanced food like those from A Pup Above may stimulate their appetite.
+Senior dogs sometimes lose interest in eating, and bone broth-enhanced food may stimulate their appetite.
 Dogs that are sensitive to certain foods may be able to tolerate bone broth since it is low in allergens.

 Let the Experts Do It

-Dr. Jerry Klein, the chief veterinary officer at the American Kennel Club, reminds pet owners that while bone broth is full of healthy bone marrow, cooked bones themselves are incredibly dangerous for dogs.
+Dr. Jerry Klein, Chief Veterinarian at the American Kennel Club, reminds pet owners that while bone broth is full of healthy bone marrow, cooked bones themselves are incredibly dangerous for dogs.
 Save yourself a trip to the emergency room and make sure no small bones escaped your notice.

 Related article: Can Dogs Eat Cinnamon?